Terminology - Trees

 - A specific type of binary tree

-- Must satisfy the binary tree rule (max 2 children) AND a specific sorting rule
+- Must satisfy the binary tree rule (max 2 children) AND The BST property

 - The BST property